 All cars must be fitted with the following: -

-A minimum of two forward facing main headlights.
+A minimum of two forward facing main headlights, in the original location, they must mimic the original fitment, but the source may be different i.e., LED.

-A minimum of two rear facing red tail lights.
+A minimum of two rear facing red tail lights, in the original location, they must mimic the original fitment, but the source may be different i.e., LED.

-A minimum of two rear facing red brake lights.
+A minimum of two rear facing red brake lights, in the original location, they must mimic the original fitment, but the source may be different i.e., LED.

 A rear facing red high intensity fog light (or two where two are fitted as standard equipment by the vehicle manufacturer in question) Motorsport UK Yearbook, Section (K) 5. applies.